alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 ## Day 1: Hanoi

 Most good travels start with a long flight, and this is no exception.
-We landed in Hanoi at around 7am, and at around 9am we were on the hotel rooftop terrace eating breakfast and enjoying a coffee and fresh fruits.
+We landed in Hanoi at 7am, and at 9am we were on the hotel rooftop terrace, eating breakfast and enjoying a coffee and fresh fruits.

 In the quick two hours we had our first look in the Vietnamese culture.
-The driver who was trying hard to speak English with us and to show us a few things on the road, the busy roads and the crazy intersections ("Made in Vietnam" as the driver used to say), the hospitality of the hotel staff - these all gave us a very good reassuring feeling that we would get to find out a lot more about the world in the two weeks that we had initially planned.
+The driver was trying hard to speak English with us and to show us a few things on the way.
+The roads were busy and the intersections were crazy - "Made in Vietnam" as the driver used to say.
+All these, along with the hospitality of the hotel staff, gave us the feeling that we would find out more about the world than what we planned for.

 Hanoi is a truly living city.
 It is home for about 8 million people, and this makes it have it all: from the old quarter with narrow streets to green parks to fancy new shopping malls.
-Especially in the old quarter (but not only), you get to see narrow houses on multiple levels, with people cooking and eating in the street.
+Especially in the old quarter, you see narrow houses on many levels.
+A lot of people are cooking and eating in the street.
 In the evening, they gather around for food and drinks around very small tables on the sidewalk.

 We always felt safe, and walked around quite a lot.
-As a European, you need to re-learn how to cross the street (we had our 1-minute training at the hotel reception): keep a steady pace, don't stop and don't run, and try to make eye-contact with the people on the motorcycle coming towards you.
+As a European, you need to re-learn how to cross the street (we had our 1-minute training at the hotel reception).
+Keep a steady pace, don't stop and don't run, and try to make eye-contact with the people riding the motorcycle.

 <figure>
   <video width="750" controls preload="none">